Home - Graduate Writing Center

 What's a literature review for?
 What should it include?
 How should it be organized?
 Our quick guide to literature reviews breaks down the process into four clear steps.

 Whether you’re overseas or overloaded, you can get writing help any time by signing up for asynchronous coaching.
-Submit a draft to the Writing Center for feedback on critical thinking and writing mechanics, then receive feedback by 1700 PDT the day of your appointment without a real-time coaching session.
+Submit a draft to the Writing Center for feedback on critical thinking and writing mechanics, then receive feedback by 1700 Pacific the day of your appointment without a real-time coaching session.
 Learn more about async coaching.

 Drop-in Coaching via Zoom

 Have a quick question?
 A short paper that's due today?
 Drop in and talk to a coach on Zoom!
 Offered M–F, 1300–1400 Pacific Time.
 Check WCOnline or this page for details.

 Don't miss this six-minute refresher on the fundamentals of academic writing.

 Also check out "Plagiarism's Haunting Legacy" (5:27), a video produced by the Thesis Processing Office, to get an idea of how pervasive and harmful plagiarism is.